Belle (Patrick Fiori, Daniel Lavoie and Garou song)

-"Belle" is a 1997 song performed by the Francophone singers Patrick Fiori, Daniel Lavoie and Garou, from the musical Notre-Dame de Paris.
+"Belle" is a 1997 song performed Patrick Fiori, Daniel Lavoie, and Garou, from the musical Notre-Dame de Paris.
 Released as a single in 1998, it was a hit in France and Belgium, topping the charts for many months.
 To date, the song is one of the best-selling singles of all time in these countries.

 Background and writing

 As for the songs from the musical, the text was written by Luc Plamondon, who had also written the musical Starmania in 1978, and the music composed by Richard Cocciante.
 The musical arrangements were made by Richard Cocciante, Jannick Top and Serge Perathoner who also worked on the musical direction.

 "Belle" is a romantic song in which the three singers, who respectively portrayed Quasimodo (Garou), Frollo (Daniel Lavoie) and Phoebus (Patrick Fiori), reveal in turn their love for Esmeralda, before singing together the last verse.

-The theme of the song is based in Victor Hugo's novel Notre Dame de Paris.
+The theme of the song is based in Victor Hugo's 1831 novel Notre-Dame de Paris.
 In chapter VI of the Eighth book "Trois coeurs d'homme faits différemment" (Three men's hearts made differently), Phoebus, Frollo and Quasimodo watch Esmeralda who is sentenced to death.
 Phoebus is with his fiancée and though he pales when seeing Esmeralda proving he has feelings for her, he stays with his Fleur-de-Lys.
 Frollo is trying once again to propose Esmeralda a salvation, but in return he wants her to become his woman.
 And finally Quasimodo selflessly saves Esmeralda from death, only because of his enormous love for her.